-High school students with high averages who would like to be considered for scholarship support should submit their scholarship application by March 1st.
-The one application form covers the majority of UNB scholarships on both campuses for students applying to UNB directly from high school.
+High school students with high averages who would like to be considered for scholarship support must submit their scholarship application by March 1st.
+The entrance scholarship application covers the majority of UNB scholarships on both campuses for both domestic and international students applying to UNB directly from high school.

-High school students will find the general scholarship application form online at http://www.unb.ca/scholarships/.
-On the same webpage, special application forms can be found for the Currie Undergraduate Scholarships, Beaverbrook Scholars Award and the H. Harrison McCain Bursaries.
+High school students will find the entrance scholarship application online at www.unb.ca/scholarships.
+On the same webpage, additional application forms can be found for the Currie Undergraduate Scholarships, Beaverbrook Scholars Award and the H. Harrison McCain Bursaries.

 UNB calculates a Scholarship Average which is the Admission Average plus bonus points for Grade 11 and 12 enriched courses.
 Bonus points are added directly to the Scholarship Average, as long as a mark of 75% or higher is achieved in the course.

 - one bonus point for 1 to 3 enriched courses;

 - a maximum of two bonus points for 4 to 6 enriched courses;

 - a maximum of three bonus points for 7 to 9 enriched courses, and

 - a maximum of four bonus points for 10 or more enriched courses.